tnyeanderson/heart-sms-backend/CONTRIBUTING.md

 *On subsequent runs, you don't have to re-initialize the DB as it is stored in a volume.
 All API calls will make changes to the `heartsms-dev` database ONLY.*

-Finally, start caddy with the default Caddyfile provided in this repo.This will also generate internal certificates for `api.heart.lan` and `web.heart.lan`:
+Finally, start caddy with the default Caddyfile provided in this repo.
+This will generate internal certificates for `api.heart.lan` and `web.heart.lan`:
 ```
 caddy run
 ```